 5) Pax = USD 2,050.00

-**All packages Includes: Food, accommodation, two transfers to work with communities, a transfer to the community of Bejuco – Fishing Village (fishing talk, mangrove tour and lunch).
+**All packages Include Food, accommodation, two transfers to work with communities, a transfer to the community of Bejuco – Fishing Village (fishing talk, mangrove tour, and lunch).